 - Apprentice opportunities should be available to each person for a minimum of three years because the process of recruiting a new hunter may take several years due to limited opportunity.
 For this reason, many states allow multiple year extensions.

-- Wisconsin implemented its apprentice hunting license system during the 2009 hunting season after a long and difficult legislative battle that was blocked for years because of safety concerns.
+- Wisconsin implemented its apprentice hunting license system during the 2009 hunting season after a long and difficult legislative battle that was blocked for years over safety concerns.
 In the 2009 season, more than 10,000 apprentice licenses were sold and there were no firearms-related incidents involving apprentice license holders.

-- In the 2017 legislature, Maryland Governor signed HB 1427, establishing an Apprentice Hunting License.
+- During the 2017 legislative session, the Governor of Maryland signed HB 1427, establishing an Apprentice Hunting License.

 - North Carolina Ch.
 SL 2013-63: “Hunting Heritage Apprentice Permit. – Authorizes a person who does not meet the hunter education course requirements to purchase a hunting license and hunt if accompanied by an adult at least 18 years of age who is licensed to hunt in this State or if accompanied by an adult landholder or spouse exempted from the hunting license requirement, provided the licensee is hunting on the landholder's land.
 For purposes of this section, "accompanied" means that the licensed adult maintains a proximity that enables the adult to monitor the activities of the apprentice by remaining within sight and hearing distance at all times without use of electronic devices.
 This permit is valid only for the term of the hunting license purchased under the authority of the permit.”